Program MakeMap

 Version 1.5.0 (May 20, 2022)

-Tiger code improved and images do have now a https: prefix.
+Tiger code improved and images now use an HTTPS prefix.

 Version 1.6.0 (October 6, 2022)

 Updated for code changes in the FancyBox and PhotoSwipe skins.
-MakeMap works now only with the latest vesion of these skins.
+MakeMap now works only with the latest versions of these skins.

 Version 2.0 (October 19, 2022)

-The zoom level for an OpenStreetMap can be set with the new spinner control 'Zoom level'.
-This does not work if you generate a web-page 'GoogleMap.html' for a 'map.kml' file.
+The zoom level for an OpenStreetMap can now be set using the new “Zoom level” spinner.
+This does not apply to GoogleMap.html pages generated from a map.kml file.

-If the text box 'Hyperlink text' is empty, no text link will be displayed if you click on a waypoint and the generated files are shorter.
-To open the light box with the corresponding photo, click in the small photo.
+If the “Hyperlink text” field is empty, no text link is shown when clicking a waypoint, and the generated files are shorter.
+To open the lightbox, click the small photo.

 Version 2.1.1 (October 26, 2022)